-Our experts and technicians have the tools and training to perform CCTV recovery in many video formats.
+Our experts and technicians have the tools and training to perform CCTV recovery of a CCTV DVR hard drive in many video formats.
 Once we receive the system or drive that captured the deleted or lost videos, we perform a scanning process.
 This process will determine if any fragments of the video data is recoverable.
 The CCTV DVR recovery scanning process uses forensic tools to document the procedure, authenticate the video and video Date/Time.

 FORENSIC RECOVERY TOOLS, FORMATS, DVR TYPES

 Our team has the ability to scan and recover video recordings from a DVR hard drive without the administrative passwords.

 Our equipment can scan popular makes/models of systems such as Swann, Zmodo, Q-See, HIKVision, Samsung and more.
 We can also scan EXT 2/3/4, FAT, XFS, JFS, and Unpartitioned space and other file types.
 Our tools have access to hundreds of DVR video formats and proprietary coding necessary to recover lost video.
 We can also scan SATA, PATA and other hard disk connection types.